mdgaziur/watchman/README.md

 this program's source codes root directory can be used as a template.

 ## Is it platform independent?
-I will only work on Linux afaik.
+It will only work on Linux afaik.
 I'm not planning to add support for any other platform.

 ## Contributing
 Any bugs, features?
 Make issue and PRs.